-Internal Audit & Investigations Service - A shared service with the RB Kingston was established on 1st June 2012.
-The service is hosted (and staff employed) by LB Richmond upon Thames.
-The service provides the statutory internal audit service for both councils and provides an anti-fraud and corruption service by carrying out investigations of suspected financial fraud and irregularity.
-The 2 boroughs have shared a Joint Head of Internal Audit since 1st December 2011.
+Internal Audit and Investigations Service

+A shared service with the RB Kingston was established on 1 June 2012.
+The service is hosted (and staff employed) by LB Richmond.
+The service provides the statutory Internal Audit Service for both councils and provides an anti-fraud and corruption service by carrying out investigations of suspected financial fraud and irregularity.
+The 2 Councils have shared a Joint Head of Internal Audit since 1 December 2011.
 RB Kingston is charged on the basis of time spent and an agreed audit day rate.
-The Council spent £1m on this shared service in 2014/15 and recovered £695k from other partners (£1m expenditure and £643k income in 2013/14).
+The Council spent £1.1m on this shared service in 2015/16 and recovered £0.6m from other partners (£1.0m expenditure and £0.7m income in 2014/15).
+LB Merton joined the shared service on 1 October 2015 and it has been agreed to extend the shared service further to include the LB Sutton from 1 April 2016.
+LB Wandsworth is expected to join also during 2016/17 as part of the wider SSA between LB Richmond and LB Wandsworth.